We offer postgraduate studies towards a Master and PhD degree, which are integrative, international and interdisciplinary.

 After completing the academic advanced programme at GBFE you can apply for the Master’s Programme at UNISA in the respective discipline.
 For the MTh the following specializations are possible: Old Testament, New Testament, Practical Theology, Christian Leadership, Christian Spirituality, Missiology, Systematic Theology, Theological Ethics, and Church History.
 Note that UNISA does not require the classical languages (Greek, Hebrew, Latin) unless they are required for the research project.
 Candidates with a Bachelor degree in a non-theological discipline additionally have to do additional theological orientation courses before they enrol for the MTh.
 Furthermore, a MA in Development Studies is possible via GBFE.

 The Master’s degree consists of a major independent research project (25,000 – 40,000 words).
 The Master study begins with a research module, in which the students produce a research proposal (25 pages).
 As soon as this research proposal is accepted by UNISA, students start writing the dissertation.
+Compared to the ECTS-system the research proposal counts for 10 credit points and the master dissertation for 60 credit points.
 In both phases students get supervision from one professor from UNISA and one professor from GBFE.
 The final dissertation will be examined by two examiners, which can be chosen world-wide.
 The supervisors are not part of the panel of examiners.

 The supervisor supports you to do research on your topic!

 The study fees for the Master might vary within the GBFE-network, depending on the GBFE-college where you want to study.
 Please contact their dean or the Dean of GBFE.

 Following international standards, UNISA offers a PhD as its doctoral degree.
 The discipline in which the research was done is indicated in brackets, e.g. PhD (Theology).
 Enrolment in the doctoral programme usually requires a Master’s degree in the same or an equally relevant discipline.